Does Motor Oil Separate?

 What Causes Engine Oil to Separate?

 As temperatures rise, so does the risk of your engine oil separating.
-This is because heat causes the different parts of the oil to break down and separate from each other.
+This is because heat causes the different components of the oil to break down and separate from each other.
 The most common cause of this is when the oil gets too hot and starts to vaporize.

 Does Synthetic Oil Separate?